YottaDB/YDBDoc/MessageRecovery/errors.rst

 FSYNCTIMOUT, Timed out on fsync for journal file xxxx

 Run Time Error: This indicates that the process has been unable to get the journal flush lock on the journal file for nearly two minutes and has timed out.
-It is very likely that another process is holding the journal flush lock, wanting to do an fsync() on the journal file and has not released it so long, which would suggest an issue with disk subsystem response times.
+It is very likely that another process is holding the journal flush lock, wanting to do an fsync() on the journal file, and has not yet released the lock, which would suggest an issue with disk subsystem response times.

 Action: Check the disk subsystem for a software or hardware problem.